doczjs/docz/README.md

 ## 🤔 &nbsp; Why?

-The open source world with tools that make developers' life easier and the creation of styleguides and design systems are growing and evolving so fast.
-New and impressive things are arising every day.
-Today, tools that allow us to evolve together are really necessary.
-We can not create barriers or lose time with tasks that should be trivial for us.
+Libraries that make our life easier coming up every day.
+Styleguides and design system are growing so fast.
+Today, tools that allow us to be quick and effective in what we are doing are really necessary.
+We can't lose time with tasks that should be trivial for us.
+Thinking about that **docz** came out.

-To break barriers and facilitate the creation of tools was the purpose that **docz** arose.
-Documenting our things is one of the most important and painful processes that exist when you're creating something new.
-We lose a lot of our precious time with unnecessary setups to be able to build something that can represent and express what we want with our own style.
+Documenting our things is one of the most important and heavy processes when you're creating something new.
+We waste a lot of time with unnecessary setups to build something that can represent and we want with our own style.

 ## 👉🏻 &nbsp; More info on [our website](https://docz.site)